 Berk Schneider is a trombonist and music educator living in Southern California.
-Described as a “valiant proponent” of newly composed music by San Diego Union Tribune, Berk’s curated performances seek to provide profound and immersive experiences.
-By incorporating electronic elements and engaging in deep collaboration with talented composers he aims to enhance the resonance of these musical encounters.
-Furthermore, his research-creation publications delve into the exploration of how listeners perceive sonic boundaries and navigate performance dynamics in relation to time and space.
-Berk investigates the intricate interplay between memories, dynamic semiotics, improvisation, and ingrained auditory habits.
+Described as a “valiant proponent” of newly composed music by San Diego Union Tribune, Berk’s curated performances seek to provide profound and immersive experiences via electronic elements and deep collaboration with talented composers.
+His research-creation publications delve into the exploration of how listeners perceive sonic boundaries and navigate performance dynamics in relation to time and space while investigating the intricate interplay between memories, dynamic semiotics, improvisation, and ingrained auditory habits.
 These investigations contribute to the development of distinctive and often interactive sonic environments, facilitating the exchange of tacit knowledge among participants.
 This, in turn, nurtures practices that not only honor the rich traditions of Western classical music but also embrace the diverse international artistic community.

 Berk's musical experiences have taken him across the globe, from Saint Peters Basilica, Vatican City with the Orchestra of the Americas, performing Mozart under the direction of Helmuth Rilling to Carnegie Hall with Maestro Valery Gergiev and Ravel's Bolero.
 He's taught and performed in Argentina, Austria, Brazil, Colombia, China, Croatia, The Czech Republic, Ecuador, Germany, Mexico, Netherlands, Peru, Philippines, Uruguay, and United States.
 From the eerie perplexity of the Orange Show Monument nestled in Houston’s East End to the sold out Toyota Center, Frankfurt's Bockenheimer Depot, and the Berlin Philharmonie — performances occur in venues ranging from abandoned bunkers, parks, and traditional concert halls.
-His collaborations are equally varied, having worked alongside musicians such as Joshua Bell, Josh Groban, conductors Brad Lubman, Enno Poppe, Robert Spano, composers Beat Furrer, Philip Glass, Helmut Lachenmann, Alvin Lucier, actor Alexander Fehling, the Houston & Firelands symphonies, as well as director Heiner Goebbels.
+His collaborations are equally varied, having worked alongside musicians such as Joshua Bell, Josh Groban, Steven Schick, conductors Brad Lubman, Enno Poppe, Robert Spano, composers Beat Furrer, Philip Glass, Helmut Lachenmann, Alvin Lucier, actor Alexander Fehling, the Houston, Firelands, and La Jolla symphonies, Ensemble Modern, as well as director Heiner Goebbels.

 As an avid contemporary musician Berk has commissioned and performed many new creative works.
 A grant awarded to him by the Hilda and Hershel Rich Family Endowment for Community Service funded the creation of "Procession," a trombone concerto by Seung-ah Oh, recipient of the Buma Toonzetters Prize and Guggenheim fellow.
 In addition, Berk collaborated with rising star Sang-Song, winner of the Harvard Fromm Music Foundation and Nee Commission.
 His new trombone concerto entitled "Frozen Grief" was premiered by The La Jolla Symphony & Chorus in December, 2022.